 “Full warehouse” and “expensive machinery”

 Most valuation methods are based on the company’s earnings.
 The company is seen as an instrument for generating future profits.
 Everything needed to generate these profits in the future has already been taken into account.
 These include machinery, warehouses, innovative products, etc. If these things do not lead to higher profits in the future, they are worthless from this perspective.
-However, many owners would like to add the inventory to the company’s earnings value, for example.
+However, many owners would like to add the inventory to the company’s Capitalized Earnings, for example.
 This is not appropriate with these methods.
 (Thoughts on the valuation of inventory when selling a company)

 “The company has a lot of potential”